 Why Choose an Accountancy Minor?

-The Accountancy Minor complements major fields of study in other departments and enhances students' major and career goals with a specialization in accounting.
-In addition, it allows students to choose a concentration in a particular area of accounting such as financial, managerial, or tax.
+The Accountancy Minor complements major fields of study in other programs and enhances a students' marketability in the business world by providing a more in-depth education regarding the financial information of a company.
+It also allows students to choose a concentration in a particular area of accounting such as financial, managerial, or tax.

 The Accounting Minor consists of six courses, or 18 credit hours.
-Four of the six courses are required, and provide students with the accounting basics essential to all areas of accounting.
-The two electives can then be tailored to the particular interests of the students.
+Four of the six courses are required and provide students with the accounting basics essential to all areas of accounting.
+The two electives can then be tailored to the interests of the student.